digitaltrails/vdu_controls/README.md

     This allows some monitors with incorrect metadata to work out-of-the-box.
-  * When parsing monitor metadata, well known "Continuous" VCP-feature definitions, such as brightness, will always be regarded as "Continuous" and any attached 'Value:' metadata that implies otherwise will be ignored.
+  * When parsing monitor metadata, well known "Continuous" VCP-feature definitions, such as brightness, will always be regarded as "Continuous" and any attached 'Value:' metadata that implies otherwise will be ignored (with a warning logged).
     This allows some monitors with incorrect metadata to work out-of-the-box.
   * The executable is now a python zipapp containing the module hierarchy.
   * The source code has been split into 40+ files/modules.